 Collection: Creatine Monohydrate

-Creatine monohydrate is a supplement that is scientifically proven to enhance muscular strength and endurance during exercise sets lasting less than 3 minutes (1, 2).
-Over 700 human studies have been conducted to investigate the safety and efficacy of creatine, making it the most heavily researched supplement for muscle strength available.
+Creatine monohydrate is a scientifically endorsed supplement recognised for enhancing muscular strength and endurance during workout sessions lasting under 3 minutes (1, 2).
+More than 700 human studies have investigated the safety and efficacy of creatine, solidifying its status as the most comprehensively researched supplement aimed at muscle improvement.

 What is creatine monohydrate?